jakobo/docmq/CONTRIBUTING.md

 ### 🏁 E2E Testing

 End to End tests are accepted.
-We use [mongo-memory-server](https://github.com/nodkz/mongodb-memory-server) in development to provide a MongoDB instance with working replication (which enables the oplog).
+Please use the `LokiAdapter` for any tests, as it does not mandate the external dependencies to be loaded.

 ## 📚 Updating Documentation